fsjunior/twitter_cleaner/README.md

 # Twitter Cleaner

-A small python script that allows you to delete your tweets beyond a specific date.
+A small python script that allows you to delete your old tweets.

 ## Installation